Effect of the Large Magellanic Cloud on the kinematics of Milky Way satellites and virial mass estimate: Modeling Milky Way satellite system

 The haloes were identified using the modified version of the Rockstar halo finder and the Consistent Trees Code \citep{Behroozi.etal.2013}, with modification improving recovery of the subhaloes with high fraction of unbound particles \citet[see discussion in Section 2.5 of][]{Griffen.etal.2016}.
 As was shown in \citet[][see their Fig. 1]{Manwadkar.Kravtsov.2022}, the subhalo peak mass function in the LX14 simulations is complete at $\mu=M_{\rm peak}/M_{\rm host} \gtrsim 4 \times 10^{-6}$, or $M_{\rm peak} \approx 4 \times 10^{6} \Msun$ for the host halo mass $M_{\rm host}\approx 10^{12}\, M_\odot$, even in the innermost regions of the host ($r < 50$ kpc).
 This is sufficient to model the full range of luminosities of observed Milky Way satellites, as faintest ultrafaint dwarfs are hosted in haloes of $M_{\rm peak}\gtrsim 10^7\, M_\odot$ in our model \citep[][]{Kravtsov.Manwadkar.2022,Manwadkar.Kravtsov.2022}.

 The mass evolution tracks of subhaloes of MW-sized host haloes are used as input for the \texttt{GRUMPY} galaxy formation model, which evolves various properties of gas and stars of the galaxies they host.
 It is a regulator-type galaxy formation framework \citep[e.g.,][]{Krumholz.Dekel.2012,Lilly.etal.2013,Feldmann.2013} designed to model galaxies of $\lesssim L_\star$ luminosity \citep[][]{Kravtsov.Manwadkar.2022} which follows the evolution of several key galaxy properties by solving a system of coupled different equations.

 The model accounts for UV heating after reionization and associated gas accretion suppression onto small mass haloes, galactic outflows, a model for gaseous disk and its size, molecular hydrogen mass, star formation, etc. The evolution of the half-mass radius of the stellar distribution is also modeled.
 The galaxy model parameters used in this study are identical to those used in \citet{Manwadkar.Kravtsov.2022}.
 Importantly for this study, the model was shown to reproduce the luminosity function and radial distribution of the Milky Way satellites and the size-luminosity relation of observed dwarf galaxies \citep{Manwadkar.Kravtsov.2022}.
+In \citet{Pham.etal.2023} we also showed that the flattening of the subhalo distribution in the Caterpillar suite is consistent with observed flattened distribution of Milky Way satellites.
 Here we use the model to predict luminosities and stellar masses of satellite galaxies around the MW-sized haloes from the Caterpillar suite.